Master of Arts in Mathematics (Actuarial Focus)

 Since only a limited number of students can be admitted and the program is intended for students needing to learn the academic content of SOA and CAS Exams MFE, MLC, C, 3F, 3L and 4, students that have already had formal classes on much of that material or passed any of those exams will not generally be admitted.

 Although the graduate program is small (usually four new students are admitted with financial support each fall - sometimes others are admitted without support), the actuarial math classes often are not small, since they meet with undergraduate classes (but with additional questions on tests and different grading standards).

 Requirements for the MA (Actuarial Focus)The M.A. in Mathematics requires at least 30 semester-credit-hours (10 3-credit courses) of coursework, plus either a Report for 3 hours or an additional Mathematics class for 3 hours.
 For the Actuarial Studies focus, the report must be on an actuarial project (usually a write-up of a work or study project rather than original research) approved by the director of actuarial studies.

 The coursework must be as specified in the four points below; at most nine hours can be undergraduate (upper-division) hours, with no more than six of those nine in a single subject.

 1. Actuarial mathematics courses (15 hours): M 389U, M 389V, M 389W, M 389J, M 389P

-4. Other courses (6 hours): math or non-math classes as approved by the director and graduate advisor, at least of which must come from the additional courses list.
+4. Other courses (6 hours): math or non-math classes as approved by the actuarial program director and the mathematics department graduate advisor, at least of which must come from the additional courses list.

-Fall: M 389P, M 389W, elective, have completed coursework for Exam C/4 and Exam MFE
+Fall: M 389P (Actuarial Statistical Estimates, M 389W (Financial Mathematics for Actuarial Applications), and Elective.
+You have completed coursework for Exam C and Exam MFE